dustinmcafee/rustvncserver/TECHNICAL.md

 ### Selection Algorithm

-When a client supports multiple encodings, RustVNC selects them in this priority order (following RFC 6143 best practices):
+When a client supports multiple encodings, the server selects them in this priority order (following RFC 6143 best practices):

 ```
 1. CopyRect (1)      ← Handled separately, highest priority for region movement